oneapi-src/oneDNN/doc/cpu_programming.md

 layout to opaque layout and use this converted weight every iteration.
 This will significantly reduce the overhead of converting weight every iteration.
 With the combination of single operator partition and `reorder` operation, users are able to implement this optimization on their side.
-Need to mention that the weight's opaque layout can be only queried out from compiled partition, which requires the tensor shapes mush be known at the compilation time.
+The weight's opaque layout can be only queried out from compiled partition, which requires the tensor shapes must be known at the compilation time.

 ## Additional Ease-of-Use Features

-- Users don't need set tensor's dims assuming NHWC format
+- Users are not required to set the tensors' format

   - oneDNN Graph API removes the format representation from logical tensor, so users don't need to indicate whether the tensor is NHWC tensor or NCHW